 John Wood Community College offers a number of degree and certificate options to meet the diverse needs of the residents of its district.
-The associate in arts (AA), the associate in engineering science (AES), the associate in fine arts (AFA) and the associate in science (AS) degrees are designed to serve students desiring to transfer to four-year colleges and universities.
-The associate in applied science (AAS) degree is offered for students interested in specialized career/technical training and preparation for full-time employment.
-The College also offers the associate in general studies (AGS) degree for students who wish to design a course of study to meet their individual needs.
-John Wood Community College has received approval to grant associate of arts, associate of science, and associate of general studies degrees earned through online coursework.
+The Associate in Arts (AA), the Associate in Engineering Science (AES), the Associate in Fine Arts (AFA), and the Associate in Science (AS) degrees are designed to serve students desiring to transfer to four-year colleges and universities.
+The Associate in Applied Science (AAS) degree is offered for students interested in specialized career/technical training and preparation for full-time employment.
+The College also offers the Associate in General Studies (AGS) degree for students who wish to design a program of study to meet their individual needs.
+John Wood Community College has received approval to grant Associate of Arts, Associate of Science, and Associate of General Studies degrees earned through online coursework.